Tractable Optimal Experimental Design using Transport Maps: Introduction

-In~\cref{section:bground} we outline relevant prerequisite material on the Bayesian approach to inverse problems, Bayesian optimal experimental design, and the conditional sampling framework introduced in~\cite{CuiDolgovZahm:2023:1}.
-In~\cref{section:transport_OED} we present our transport map-based approach for Bayesian batch OED, which builds on the ideas proposed in the aforementioned paper.~\cref{section:soed_dirt} extends our method for guiding data acquisition in a sequential fashion, \ie, for adaptive OED.
-In~\cref{section:NumericalExamples}, we illustrate our method with two numerical examples.
+\textbf{Outline.} In~\cref{section:bground} we outline relevant prerequisite material on the Bayesian approach to inverse problems and Bayesian optimal experimental design (BOED).
+In~\cref{section:transport_OED} we use the Knothe-Rosenblatt rearrangement for defining transport-map-based approximations to OED objective functions.
+A tractable tensor train construction of the transport maps (building on~\cite{CuiDolgovZahm:2023:1}) is presented in~\cref{section:TT_construction}. ~\Cref{section:soed_dirt} extends our method for guiding data acquisition in a sequential fashion, \ie, for adaptive OED.
+In~\cref{section:NumericalExamples}, we illustrate our method with a few numerical examples.